chipaudette/OpenAudio_ArduinoLibrary/readme.md

 26. Brought in RadioFMDetector_F32 and Example
 27. Brought in synth_sin_cos_F32 and test example
 28. Brought in RadioNoiseBlanker_F32 and Example
 29. Created output_i2s_OA_F32.h and .cpp to have F32 input.
-Work in Progress, DO NOT USE.
-Set to .xxx
+SEE 31 below
 30. Repaired Audio Mixers 4 & 8.
 These are adders, NOT RF DBM's---see Multiplier_F32.
+31. I2S Input and Output made T4 compatible, both supporting variable sample rate
+32. Added AudioEffectCompressor2_F32 quite general audio compressor.